Spencer Torkelson Player Props: Tigers vs. Rockies

-Spencer Torkelson -- .146 average over his past 10 games -- will be in action for the Detroit Tigers versus the Colorado Rockies, with Austin Gomber on the hill, on June 30 at 8:10 PM ET.
+Spencer Torkelson, who is hitting .150 over his past 10 games, will be in action for the Detroit Tigers versus the Colorado Rockies Saturday at 9:10 PM ET.

-In his most recent appearance, he hit two homers in his last appearance (going 2-for-3) against the Rangers.
+He had a one-hit performance in his previous game (1-for-4) against the Rockies.

 Spencer Torkelson Game Info & Props vs. the Rockies